ghasemizade/jibres-flutter-app-v1/README.md

 Implementation of Jibres App with Flutter framework

 [Jibres]: <http://jibres.com>
-Further information about Jibres is available in the jibres
+Further information about Jibres is available in the [Jibres]

 ## Install